shubham0204/constellation/README.md

 ## Features

 - Add/Edit/Update Thoughts
-- Check semantically similar thoughts when creating/editing a thought
+- Check semantically similar thoughts when creating/editing a thought (via a local embedding model)
 - Export/Import thoughts as a JSON file
+- Thoughts are color-coded based on their sentiment (platform-specific sentiment analysis)

 ## Architecture